squidfunk/mkdocs-material/docs/tutorials/blogs/basic.md

 ### Pinning

 Sometimes, blog authors want to 'pin' a specific post so that it will always appear at the top of the index page, no matter what else gets published.
-If you are using the [Insiders Edition], you can achieve this by adding the `pin` attribute in the page header:
+You can achieve this by adding the `pin` attribute in the page header:

-!!! example "Pin a post <!-- md:sponsors -->"
+!!! example "Pin a post"

     Add the `pin` attribute to your first blog post: